Tiinzzy/react-projects/README.md

 <br/>
 <h3>basic-authentication</h3>
-<div>A project that works on user authentication allowing users to login and have access to certain feuature, also includes creating account, password reset, password changing and sending user email with url link, that is spwcific to the user.</div>
+<div>A project that works on user authentication allowing users to login and have access to certain feature, also includes creating account, password reset, password changing and sending user email with url link, that is specific to the user.</div>
 <br/>
 <img width="400" alt="Screenshot 2023-03-07 at 6 19 58 PM" src="https://user-images.githubusercontent.com/117464310/225964506-55be0198-2a69-4912-aed6-cce6436eba07.png">